Which of the following statements is NOT part of the cell theory? | Channels for Pearson+

 1

-Begin by understanding the cell theory, which is a fundamental principle in biology.
-It consists of three main parts: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.
+Understand the basic principles of the cell theory, which are: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of structure and function in living organisms, and 3) All cells arise from pre-existing cells.

+Recall the historical context of cell theory, which was developed in the 19th century and refuted the idea of spontaneous generation, the notion that life can arise from non-living matter.

-Review each statement provided in the problem to determine which one does not align with the established cell theory.
+Evaluate each statement given in the problem to determine if it aligns with the principles of cell theory.

-The first statement, 'All living organisms are composed of one or more cells,' is part of the cell theory.

-The second statement, 'The cell is the basic unit of life,' is also part of the cell theory.

 Watch next